gojekarthik/ToDoIt/readme.md

 ## ToDoIt - A simple todo Applicatoin
-ToDoI is a simple application that can help user keep track of their task.
+ToDoIt is a simple application that can help user keep track of their task.

 - It Allows User to create todos
 - It allows user to mark todos as done